Costus osae

 This plant has thick stems with large green fuzzy leaves.
 It grows to an average height of about four feet and produces thick clusters of bright red bracts.
 It is rare as a garden plant or houseplant in the United States and it is speculated to be hardy in zones 9–10.

+Costus osae is named for the Osa Peninsula of Costa Rica, where it is found.